WOO-HOO! PRAISE AND APPRECIATION FOR BTSA TRIPS AND LEADERS

 I also have experienced that you tend to have easy-going, friendly people in your groups.
 Shelby, Sally, Katie and I met on your trip to Thailand long ago, and we have been traveling together on a road-trip each year to this day.
 I hope to be traveling with you again soon.
 Kemi O. – Los Angeles, CA

 You may have heard us praise the tours we’ve taken with Cynthia.
 We have been with her to Oaxaca, Mali, and Bolivia.
 Cynthia is an exceptional group leader, loads of fun, charming, and knowledgeable.
 There are several differences with Cynthia’s tours from traveling with a large tour organization.
 Lodging is normally in locally owned/operated places, often modest, even small B&Bs.
 Cynthia chooses the restaurant, and you may order whatever you like from the menu – unless you’re at a friend’s home or enjoying a picnic lunch in the countryside.
 Travel takes many forms – taxi, public bus, rented van, etc.

 She has a planned itinerary, but she is quite flexible and very willing to take advantage of spur of the moment opportunities.
-If you can be flexible and laugh at inconveniences and enjoy indulgences, you should consider her trips.
+If you are flexible, and you can laugh at inconveniences and enjoy indulgences, you’ll love her trips.
 You will meet, visit, and often dine with prominent artisans.
 Her friends and contacts in the places we visited were extensive and exceptional.
 We have developed an interest in textiles (even Dave!) and we love the festivals.
-I encourage you to check her website.
+Check out her website!
 Joyce and Dave C. – Southern CA

 Cynthia, I want to thank you for a fabulous trip!
 Turkey has got under my skin; I fell in love with the country and can’t stop thinking about it.
 It really was a tour of a lifetime.
 I loved the whole thing, especially the kindness and generosity of the Turkish people and hotels we stayed in, which were truly special.